 Aloe Vera Juice (Stock #1680-4) soothes the entire intestinal tract.
 Highly nutritious, it can help build immune function.

-You can purchase these products now but please visit my Why NSP? page first because it explains how to get a discount and there is a link to Natures Sunshine on that page.
-(It also opens in a new window so you don't lose product numbers and get exasperated.)
+You can purchase these products now but please visit my Why NSP? page first because it explains how to get a discount through me and there is a link to Natures Sunshine on that page.

-And last but not least, contact me for dosage through my email.
+And last but not least, contact me for dosage through my email after your purchase.
 That's my sneaky way of being able to check on your dog's progress (-;